Welcome to the award-winning South Bay Eco Kids Nature Camp, where kids get to spend the day playing in, learning about and connecting with nature.

 What to bring to South Bay Eco Kids Camp?

-At Eco Kids Camp, we get children back into nature so they can thrive.
+South Bay Eco Kids is a program of TeachingGreen, a nonprofit organization dedicated to helping people love and protect our natural world.
+At Eco Kids Camp, we get children back into nature where they can thrive.
 No computers, no smart phones, no man-made playground equipment.
 Just trees and ponds, insects and wildlife, waiting to be discovered and explored.

 With five central camp themes…